 Description: File with a unique area number (integer) for every area (segment, license, political territory, etc.) of interest.
-The area numbers are represented as floats $(-1.0, 0.0, 1.0, 2.0, \ldots)$.
+The area numbers are represented as real numbers with decimal point $(-1.0, 0.0, 1.0, 2.0, \ldots)$.
 Volumes will be recorded separately for every non-negative area number presented in the grid.
 Areas with negative area numbers are ignored.
 Non-integer area numbers are ignored.